-Once again he was surprised by getting shoved into the door where he was, again, latched onto only this time by the cheeks.
-His face was held so tenderly as Gev's lips met his own kissing him deeply but it did not last long, because when Hakuo joined in it wasn't like Yakusoku and it wasn't like Mamoru and Gev wanted no part of it.
-His face returned to the face that he is beginning to know as the stranger's and Gev pulled back from him, still close enough to be close but not close enough to touch.
+Once again he was surprised by getting shoved into the door where he was, again, latched onto only this by the cheeks.
+His face was held so tenderly as Gev's lips met his own kissing him deeply but it did not last long, because when Hakuo joined in it wasn't like Yakusoku and it wasn't like Mamoru so Gev wanted no part of it.
+Hakuo's face returned to the face that Gev is beginning to know as the stranger's and the London teen pulled back from him, still close enough to be close but not close enough to touch.

-Slamming his fist against the door he barked.
+Slamming his fist against the door, he barked.
 "Do you really wanna keep dealing with that every time I wanna see Yakusoku?"
 He hit the door again.
-"I might not be able to stop myself... but I'm not gonna turn into that guy, what if I just fucking take you against your will?
-That'd be rape, you fucking twit… So don't sit there and act like you wanna get to know me, or you don't mind that I'm only around you just to ogle who you were.
+"I might not be able to stop myself... but I'm not gonna turn into that guy.
+What if I just fucking take you against your will?
+That'd be rape, you fucking cyka… So don't sit there and act like you wanna get to know me, or you don't mind that I'm only around you just to ogle who you were.
 Don't fucking sit there letting me kiss you or touch you… It isn't alright."

-Hakuo blinked, again, unsure of what to say.
+Hakuo blinked as he's, again, unsure of what to say.
 He's never been chatty in his life, not really.
 His style was more of the get other people started with talking and he would just slink into silence.
-But he's never been at a loss for words.
+But he's also never been at a loss for words.

 "Why?
 So I can say goodbye to the only bit of him that I have left?"
-He shoved Hakuo aside and walked out.
+He shoved the Krenn teen aside and walked out.
 "Just stay away from me."

 'You came to me genius,' Thought the returner.

-A new method turned out to be the old method because after riding the bus into Groton, with his new furry companion inside his carryall, he wound up at the London home ringing the bell.
+Unfortunately the new method turned out to be the old method, because after riding the bus into Groton, with his new furry companion inside his carrier.
+He found his way to the London home and ringing the doorbell.
 It's late.
 10 at night, and he doubts anyone is awake.
-The tiring pain of loss is still too fresh which meant it still held everyone in its exhausting grasp.
+The tiring pain of loss is still too fresh for them, which meant it still held everyone in its exhausting grasp.
 The Londons were close to Ludwig too.

 He rubbed his arms against the cold backing away from the front door to look up at the home.
-The curtains moved in one of the bedrooms hiding a ghostly figure that's hanging out there but moved when realizing it could be seen.
+The curtains moved in one of the bedrooms hiding a ghostly figure that's hanging out there, but it moved when realizing it could be seen.

 "Gev?"
 He called up to the disappearing act.
 "Please come down," he called again.
 Looking at Binks who meowed as if he planned to help him, he smiled at the offer.
 The cat was the only one trying to help him, it seemed.
 "Gev!"